DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 We're going to build a simple Polymer app that does the following:

-* Calls an external Node API to get Chuck Norris quotes
+* calls an external Node API to get Chuck Norris quotes
-* Posts to the API to register and log in users
+* posts to the API to register and log in users
-* Use JSON Web Tokens to fetch protected Chuck Norris quotes for authenticated users
+* uses JSON Web Tokens to fetch protected Chuck Norris quotes for authenticated users
-* Store tokens and user data with local storage
+* stores tokens and user data with local storage
-* Log out
+* logs users out by clearing tokens

+Let's get started!

 ## Setup and Installation